hdr-bgnn/Minnow_Segmented_Traits/README.md

 - [init.R](https://github.com/hdr-bgnn/Minnow_Traits/blob/streamline/Scripts/init.R): code to load functions in [Functions](https://github.com/hdr-bgnn/Minnow_Traits/tree/streamline/Scripts/Functions)

 *Files*
-- [Previous_Measurements](https://github.com/hdr-bgnn/Minnow_Segmented_Traits/blob/streamline/Files/Previoius_Measurements.xlsx): a file of measurements of minnow traits by  found in the supplemental information
+- [Previous_Measurements](https://github.com/hdr-bgnn/Minnow_Segmented_Traits/blob/streamline/Files/Previoius_Measurements.xlsx): a file of measurements of minnow traits by  found in the supplemental information.
+See [Burress.md](Files/Burress.md) for more details.

 *Results*
 - a folder for the outputs from the workflow